 - There is some evidence that female athletes and male athletes respond differently to concussions.
 Studies have shown that female athletes who sustain concussions are more likely to have more severe and longer-lasting symptoms than male athletes.

 - Women may experience more severe and longer-lasting concussion symptoms than men due to smaller neck size and therefore lower neck strength.

 - Unfortunately, there is little research on the reasons for more severe and longer-lasting symptoms in female athletes.
 Overall, gender issues in concussions are still a relatively understudied topic.

 The concussion experts at the Johns Hopkins Women’s Sports Medicine Program are nationally recognized in their field and offer assessments and interventions tailored to the specific needs of female athletes, helping them return to play, work and school after a concussion.

-Rajwinder Deu, M.D. and Sameer Dixit, M.D. are fellowship-trained primary care sports medicine specialists with extensive experience caring for concussed athletes and managing the safe return to sports.
-Both are team physicians for Johns Hopkins University athletic teams and provide sideline coverage for injured athletes.
-They are available for in-office consultations at multiple Johns Hopkins Orthopaedics locations.
+Rajwinder Deu, M.D. is a fellowship-trained primary care sports medicine specialist with extensive experience caring for concussed athletes and managing the safe return to sports.
+He is a team physician for Johns Hopkins University athletic teams and provides sideline coverage for injured athletes.
+He is available for in-office consultations at multiple Johns Hopkins Orthopaedics locations.

 The Kennedy Krieger Institute Neurorehabilitation Concussion Clinic provides services for child through high school athletes and is codirected by Dr. Stacy Suskauer and Dr. Beth Slomine.
 Collegiate and adult athletes are provided services through the Johns Hopkins Brain Rehabilitation Program.